Chokeslam: Two-handed chokeslam

+Chokebomb

+Also known as a sitout two-handed chokeslam and a choke driver.
+The most common move referred to as a chokebomb sees an attacking wrestler grasps an opponent's neck with both hands and then lift them up into the air.
+From here the attacking wrestler would throw the opponent back down to the mat while falling to a seated position.
+This would see the opponent land in a position where their legs are wrapped around the wrestler with their back and shoulders on the mat.
+This allows the attacking wrestler to lean forward and place both their arms on the opponent for a pinfall attempt.
+A falling version exists, and usually ends with the attacking wrestler pinning the opponent immediately while still holding the throat after the move has already been executed.
+It was used by Albert, former wrestler Dabba-Kato, The Wifebeater/Matt Martini and Tara.

 Vertical suplex chokeslam

 In this elevated chokeslam, innovated by Akira Taue, the wrestler applies a front facelock to the opponent and wraps their arm over the opponent's neck or body.
 The wrestler then lifts the opponent upside down, as in a vertical suplex.
 The wrestler moves their arm from around the opponent's neck, grabbing hold of their throat.
 The wrestler then slams the opponent down to the mat back first.